The 37 Factors Leading to a Purified State

 - All affected (‘dus-byas, conditioned) phenomena are nonstatic (impermanent).

 - All tainted phenomena (zag-bcas, contaminated phenomena) are problematic.
 "Tainted" means arising dependently on disturbing emotions and attitudes and karmic urges as their causes and conditions.
-Gelug Prasangika defines "tainted" as having an appearance of true findable existence.
+Gelug Prasangika defines "tainted" as having an appearance of self-established existence.

 - All phenomena are devoid and lacking an impossible soul.
-"Devoid" means they lack a person ("me") that exists as one or many self-sufficiently knowable souls.
-The lack of an impossible soul is the conclusion that follows: among all knowable phenomena, there is no such thing as a person existing as a self-sufficiently knowable soul.
-Chittamatra adds to this Vaibhashika and Sautrantika explanation that deals with the impossible soul of a person the same distinction drawn in terms of an impossible soul of phenomena.
-The impossible soul that Chittamatra means here is one that is a defining characteristic on the side of an object that serves as a basis or "mental hook" on which to hang the specific name for that object.
-Madhyamaka explains the same distinction between devoid and lacking an impossible soul in terms of truly established existence.
+"Devoid" means they lack a person ("me") that exists as a static, monolithic "me," independent of our aggregates and which possesses them.
+The "lack of an impossible soul" means that among all validly knowable phenomena, there is no such thing as a person existing as a self-sufficiently knowable soul.
+Chittamatra adds to this Vaibhashika and Sautrantika explanation that deals with the impossible soul of a person the lack of an impossible soul of phenomena.
+The impossible soul that Chittamatra means here is one that possesses a defining characteristic on the side of an object that serves as a basis or "mental hook" on which to hang the specific name for that object.
+Madhyamaka explains in a similar fashion, but in terms of an impossible soul having truly established existence.

 On the Individual Characteristics of the Four